-Morocco challenges North America with 2026 World Cup bid
+Morocco to battle North America to host 2026 World Cup

 Morocco has also come under scrutiny and is accused of bribery in two of its previous World Cup bids, the ones for the ‘98 and 2010 tournaments.

-A U.S. Department of Justice indictment alleged Moroccan officials twice bribed now disgraced FIFA executives with $1-million to vote for the country in those ultimately unsuccessful bids.
+A U.S. Department of Justice indictment alleged Moroccan officials twice bribed now disgraced FIFA executives with $1 million to vote for the country in those ultimately unsuccessful bids.
 Morocco denied the allegations.Report Typo/Error